JoanaSantosMartins/JoanaSantosMartins.github.io/content/project/HABIT/index.md

 +++

 HABIT is a web platform designed to generate and analyse machine learning-based T cell epitope predictions for improved neoepitope discovery.

+HABIT is implemented using shiny package powered by RStudio, it is available [here](http://habit.evobiomed.com/).